-Is it a very short, one-pass, 30-second looper or a very long 30-second delay?
+Is it a short, one-pass, 60-second looper or a long 60-second delay?
 This slightly-oversize, lo-fi pedal uses the same circuit to do either.
 While very basic in operation, it has useful features like reverse and pitch shifting, typically found on more complex loopers.

 A one-pass looper just loops one layer.
 The idea is that you can lay down a rhythm track and solo overtop of it live.
 The advantage over a standard looper is that there’s no fancy footwork involved.
 Since it’s one pass, there’s no undo or redo, not even a delete function necessary.
 You just tap Rec to record and tap it again to play.
 For live performance, it’s a looper that doesn’t require overthinking.

 Infinity mode on the Minilooper is the looper mode.
-I’ve taken the loop well beyond the advertised 30 seconds, but the audio can get unstable and unpredictable, which is kind of fun.
+It can record up to 60 seconds, but the audio can get unstable and unpredictable, which is kinda fun.
 Throw the Reverse switch and the loop plays backward.
-Turn the Clock knob and the loop pitch goes up or down as much as two octaves.
+Turn the Time knob and the loop pitch goes up or down as much as two octaves.
 It’s a handy tool for composing and live work.

 - To create a half-speed bass loop: set the Time knob to 5p and play twice as fast when you record.
 Then turn the Time knob to 12n to lower the pitch and speed an octave.